HIPAA Compliant AI for Therapists: 9 Critical Truths

 Compliance & Data Privacy

-HIPAA Compliant AI for Therapists: 9 Critical Truths Before You Sign Anything
+HIPAA Compliant AI for Therapists: 9 Things to Verify Before You Sign Anything

-HIPAA compliant AI for therapists secure data processing system shown on laptop with digital document compliance architecture
+HIPAA compliant AI for therapists secure data processing system on laptop

 Record

-healthcare data breaches reported in 2024 — mental health records carry the highest sensitivity classification in all of healthcare
+healthcare data breaches in 2024 — mental health records hold the highest sensitivity classification

 $9.8M

-average cost of a healthcare data breach in 2024 — the highest of any industry for the 14th consecutive year (IBM, 2024)
+average cost of a healthcare breach in 2024 — highest of any industry for 14 consecutive years (IBM)

 42 CFR

-Part 2 protections for SUD records are stricter than HIPAA — and most AI vendors have never assessed compliance with them
+Part 2 SUD protections are stricter than HIPAA — and most AI vendors have never assessed them

 REQ 01